How Can Task-Based Games Be So Stressful

 In recent years, there has been a growing trend of games targeting those wanting to unwind and escape from the stress of everyday life.
 Instead of fighting enemies or frantically level up characters for hours on end, these games prioritize the completion of tasks such as farming, fishing, or crafting, thus providing players with a refreshing change of pace from the traditional action-packed games.
 A few of the most notable task-based games include titles like Stardew Valley, Harvest Moon, and Animal Crossing, which have managed to captivate audiences with their relaxing gameplay and low-stress environments, making them popular among gamers of all ages and backgrounds.

-Something I've noticed while playing those games myself is that, while they are often associated with relaxation and escapism, it is also curiously not too uncommon for players to find themselves feeling overwhelmed and even anxious while playing.
+Something I've noticed while playing those games myself is that, while they are often associated with relaxation and escapism, it is also curiously not too uncommon for players to find themselves feeling burdened and even anxious while playing.
 The constant inner pressure to optimize gameplay, complete tasks within specific time limits, and keep up with demands can ultimately lead to burnout and stress as players feel like they're falling behind or failing to keep up with their in-game goals.

 And while task-based games may seem like an oasis in a world of fast-paced games, they are not without their own unique set of challenges, beyond psychological ones.
 In addition to those potential stressors we've seen, task-based games can also present an issue with their repetitive gameplay, seeing that as players engage in the same tasks over and over again, they may begin to feel bored or uninterested over time, leading to a decline in enjoyment and motivation to continue playing.